 Remove the pan from the smoker and let the BBQ brisket burnt ends cool for about 15 minutes.

-*Most pitmasters recommend using a Kansas City style BBQ sauce, but feel free to use your favorite brand.
+*Most pitmasters recommend using Kansas City-style BBQ sauce, but feel free to use your favorite brand.

 You’re going to love my juicy, tender, caramelized smoked brisket burnt ends.
-Cooked low and slow they’re packed with an intense smoke flavor, and a tangy, sweet barbecue sauce creates a flavor profile you’ll not soon forget.
+Cooking them low and slow packs them with an intense smoke flavor, and a tangy, sweet barbecue sauce creates a flavor profile you’ll not soon forget.

 Store any leftover burnt ends refrigerated in an airtight container for 2-3 days.